NEWMARKET DEMOCRATS

 Well, here's one you may not have heard.
 How about moving to a state to take part in a plan to take over local and state government to create a Libertarian Utopia and secede from the United States?
 Crazy?
 You bet but, it's true and we have several of them in leadership positions in the state legislature.
 You can learn more about the Free State Project in the links below.

-Can NH become a Libertarian Utopia
+Can NH Become a Libertarian Utopia

 Libertarians Pursue New Political Goal: State of Their Own - The New York Times (nytimes.com)